Part 4 - Where to Now?

 Sparx Systems has published a number of web seminars, tutorials and video demonstrations of the use of Enterprise Architect tools and facilities, on our website.
 These recordings are often quite short and all are easy to watch.

 For a more in-depth discussion of Enterprise Architect's support for an area of work, you can read one of the many PDF Guidebooks held in the Sparx Systems online library.
-You can access these through the Guidebook Portal (as you saw in the 'Portals' section earlier).
+You can access these through the Guidebook Portal.

 You can either read a guidebook online or print it.